c2lang/documentation/documentation/docs/language/sswitch_statement.md

    }
 ```

-Rules for using match:
+Rules for using sswitch:

-* empty match (no cases/default) is not allowed
+* empty sswitch (no cases/default) is not allowed
 * default case (if present) must be last
 * case argument must be a *string literal* or *nil*
 * there is no fallthrough